UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 The Main function starts out by calling WaitForDebugger().
 This is a useful utility that doesn't do anything in a release build, but in debug builds will check for an attached debugger and if none is found it will wait for one.
-This works around a missing feauture of the .NET Standard C# project system that does not support launching mixed native+managed debugging.
+This works around a missing feature of the .NET Standard C# project system that does not support launching mixed native+managed debugging.
 When you need to go all the way into debugging the LLVM code, you can launch the debug version of the app without debugging, then attach to it and select native and managed debugging.
 (Hopefully this feature will be restored to these projects in the future so this trick isn't needed...)

 The real heart of the driver app is in the next small block of code.
 The driver begins by initializing the LLVM system, which loads the correct platform architecture version of the LibLLVM.DLL and initializes a number of internal LLVM static infrastructure.
-This requires some teardown for a clean shutdown of LLVM so the initialization returns an IDisposable which requires a call to Dispose() to cleanup.
+This requires some tear down for a clean shutdown of LLVM so the initialization returns an IDisposable which requires a call to Dispose() to cleanup.
 The cleanup is handled automatically via a C# using statement.